kelcol/bookPouch/README.md

 # bookPouch

-This is a simple book list created with vanilla js and pouchDB, riffed off the todo app from a to-do app created in the pouchDB ["Getting Started"](https://pouchdb.com/getting-started.html) tutorial.
+This is a simple book list created with vanilla js and pouchDB, riffed off the todo app created in the pouchDB ["Getting Started"](https://pouchdb.com/getting-started.html) tutorial.

 #### Instructions